Why Real Estate Agents Still Fax (And How to Do It for Free)

 Fax from your phone between showings

-FaxDrop sends faxes in under 90 seconds from any browser.
-Two free faxes per month, no card required.
-Buy credits only when you need more.
+FaxDrop sends faxes from any modern browser.
+2 free sends per month, up to 5 total pages each including the cover page, no card required.
+Buy paid credits only when you need more.